RevolonGG/rpm-staking/README.md

 ETHERSCAN_API_KEY="Your etherscan API key"
 ```

-Execute the tasks in the following order with correct params to deploy unipilot staking contract and to verify it.
+Execute the tasks in the following order with correct params to deploy RPM staking contract and to verify it.

 ```
-1. deploy-unipilot-setup
+1. deployStakingSetup
-2. deploy-unipilot-staking
+2. deployStaking
-3. setup-staking-contract
+3. setupStaking
-4. verify-unipilot-staking
 ```

 ## Test cases

 To run the test cases:

 ```
 $ yarn test
 ```